Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 Subby is made for students with basic knowledge of how to navigate a website.
 The website will be designed to be as straightforward as possible so even the most non-technological individuals can use it.

 ### 2.4.
 Constraints
-In terms of the auction/bidding feature, it may be difficult to identify the validity of the bids.
+In regards to the auction/bidding feature, it may prove difficult to identify the validity of the bids.
 Users could be making other accounts and bidding on their own properties to earn more money.
 In order to mitigate this, we plan to make individuals sign up with their school email since they should only have one school email.

 ### 2.5.
 Assumptions and Dependancies
 Although anyone can visit and search the rental database, to contact a leasee or post a unit to sublet, users must first register with a valid university or college email.
 Individuals are expected to have access to a device with Wi-Fi and use a browser compatible with Google Maps.